daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 You can find the GitHub repository where my devcontainer config is located which I used for this guide [here](https://github.com/c0d33ngr/postgresql-playground-in-daytona).
 I later added a README and LICENSE files which wasn't neccessary to follow along with this guide.

-Now, we have successfully created a GitHub repository needed to spin up a devcontainer for PostgreSQL using Daytona.
+Now, we have successfully created the GitHub repository needed to spin up a devcontainer for PostgreSQL using Daytona.

 ## Setting Up PostgreSQL in Daytona

-Before starting this section be sure `daytona` is installed in your PC
+Before starting this section be sure that `daytona` is installed on your PC

 ### Step 1